Margaret Trudeau: Marriage to Pierre Trudeau

-After Pierre Trudeau's government's near defeat in 1972 where Margaret herself was very uninvolved in the campaign, she decided to become much more active for the 1974 federal election.
+After Pierre Trudeau's government's near defeat in 1972 (Margaret herself was uninvolved in the campaign), she decided to become much more active for the 1974 federal election.
 At a rally in Vancouver, she told a crowd of 2,000 her husband taught her "a lot about loving."
 The remark was wildly mocked and dismissed in public during the campaign by members of the press gallery as well as by her husband's main political rivals Progressive Conservative Party of Canada leader Robert Stanfield and New Democratic Party leader David Lewis.

 Liberal party organizers considered her a top campaign asset, and sent her off alone to help local candidates in hotly contested ridings while, as critics noted, the wives of Stanfield and Lewis were on the campaign trail but rarely spoke and stood behind their husbands at events.
 Political observers also found Pierre Trudeau noticeably more relaxed at events while Margaret came along.
-Initially, she brought her six-month-old son Sasha on the trail with her, and one veteran reporter said, "It's the first campaign plane for the first thing off is a crib and a diaper bag."
+Initially, she brought her six-month-old son Sacha on the trail with her, and one veteran reporter said, "It's the first campaign plane for the first thing off is a crib and a diaper bag."
 Later, she left her sons with her parents in North Vancouver while campaigning.
 Asked at the time if she thought her campaigning was helping Pierre Trudeau pick up votes, she replied, "I won't know until July 8th.
 But 52 per cent of the voters in this country are women...an awful lot ..."
 Her husband's party returned to a majority-government.

-Trudeau had difficulty adjusting to her new position.
 "From the day I became Mrs. Pierre Elliott Trudeau," she writes in her memoirs, "a glass panel was gently lowered into place around me, like a patient in a mental hospital no longer considered able to make decisions and cannot be exposed to a harsh light."
 The couple had three children: Justin (born December 25, 1971), Alexandre (Sacha) (born December 25, 1973), and Michel (October 2, 1975 – November 13, 1998).

-Although the couple initially appeared to have a very close and loving relationship, the marriage soon began to fall apart.
-Trudeau resented her husband's constant work-related absences, and was forced to raise her three young sons largely by herself.
-Beyond the normal extensive publicity her high-profile position brought, in a few instances, she headlined.
-Trudeau smuggled drugs in the prime minister's luggage, made scantily-clad appearances at Studio 54, and tore apart a quilt made by Canadian conceptual artist Joyce Wieland on the wall in the prime-minister's official residence in Ottawa because it celebrated "reason over passion".
+Trudeau tore apart a quilt made by Canadian conceptual artist Joyce Wieland on the wall in the prime-minister's official residence in Ottawa because it celebrated "reason over passion".
 (Her husband's personal motto was "Reason before passion".)